-- 5.12.1 Local Government or its committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss any of the matters as detailed in section 254J of the Local Government Regulation 2012 (Closed meetings). - 5.12.2 A council meeting, standing and advisory committee meeting cannot resolve that a meeting be closed where the meeting is informed of a councillor's personal interest in the matter by another person and the eligible councillors at the meeting must decide whether the councillor has a declarable conflict of interest in the matter.
+- 5.12.1 The Local Government or its committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss any of the following matters5: - a) appointment, discipline or dismissal of the chief executive officer, - b) industrial matters affecting employees, - c) the local government's budget, which does not include the monthly financial statements, - d) rating concessions, - e) legal advice obtained by the local government or legal proceedings involving the local government, including for example, legal proceedings that may be taken by or against the local government - f) matters that directly affect the health and safety of an individual or a group of individuals, - g) negotiations relating to a commercial matter involving the local government for which a public discussion would be likely to prejudice the interests of the local government, - h) negotiations relating to the taking of land by the council under the Acquisition of Land Act 1967, - i) a matter that the local government is required to keep confidential under a law of, or a formal agreement with, the Commonwealth or State. - 5.12.2 A council meeting, standing and advisory committee meeting cannot resolve that a meeting be closed where the meeting is informed of a councillor's personal interest in the matter by another person and the eligible councillors at the meeting must decide whether the councillor has a declarable conflict of interest in the matter.